 Canada and the World, Migration, Labour, 1900-today

 I am a historian of migration and labour with a particular interest in studying Canada within a global context.
-My first book, Harvesting Labour: Tobacco and the Global Making of Canada’s Agricultural Workforce, is set to come out in 2022 with McGill-Queen’s University Press for its series Rethinking Canada in the World.
+My first book, Harvesting Labour: Tobacco and the Global Making of Canada’s Agricultural Workforce, was published in 2022 by McGill-Queen’s University Press.
 The book uses a case study of farm labour in southwestern Ontario’s tobacco sector to advance a significant reinterpretation of the histories of farm labour and temporary foreign worker programs in Canada.

 An active public historian, I am a member of the editorial collective at Activehistory.ca, a founding member of the Toronto Workers’ History Project, and a frequent author of articles for broader audiences.